CiroArtigot/cookie-consent/README.md

 # cookie-consent
-Free script to insert a cookie consent advice on your site
+Free script to insert a "Free and Open Source GDPR Cookie Consent Script" on your site:

+More info and configuration on https://algosemueve.es/en/something-about-it/asm-cookie-consent-advice-script

+By ciro Artigot